 Site Features

-- State of Disrepair: Relatively well preserved with obvious signs of aging.
+- State of disrepair: Relatively well preserved with obvious signs of aging.

-3: The Kermenguy Manor
+3: The Manor of the Scoundrel

 Site Features

-- State of Disrepair: Some parts are in ruins, but others remain relatively intact.
+- State of disrepair: Some parts are in ruins, but others remain relatively intact.

 - Access: Access is restricted, but some explorers manage to get there.